 Some online visitors love to shop but don’t buy right away.
 Give them an exclusive premium using discount popups so you’d be reasonably assured that they will purchase later.

-You can add two buttons: one is letting them use the discount today if they check out, and the second one is to ask for their email address and use the code by the time they order.
+You can add two buttons: one is letting them use the discount today if they check out, and the second is asking for their email address and using the code by the time they order.

-This way, you can boost your email signup and sales at the same time.
+This way, you can boost your email signup and sales simultaneously.

 17. Make sure shoppers know you ship to their location by utilizing country targeting